 In addition, in 2012 George was named as one of ten ‘Stars of the Bar’ in a survey by Legal Week, having previously been named in the 2010 version as a ‘Highly Commended’ Junior.

-George is on the Executive Committee of COMBAR (the Commercial Bar Association) and was Chairman of Junior COMBAR from 2011 to 2013.
+George was on the Executive Committee of COMBAR (the Commercial Bar Association) from 2013 to 2016 and was Chair of Junior COMBAR from 2011 to 2013.